flodolo/pontoon-tmx-it-qa/README.md

 ## Hunspell

-If you’re using macOS, you need to install Hunspell via `brew`
+If you’re using macOS, you need to install Hunspell and `jq` via `brew`

 ```
 brew install hunspell